-When you first come home from the hospital you might feel very tired and hesitant about intimacy with your partner.
+After your transplant, you might feel very tired and hesitant about intimacy with your partner.
 You can hug, cuddle, snuggle, kiss, touch each other and sleep in the same bed with your partner unless your partner is ill.
 As you start to exercise and eat better and your blood counts improve, your sexual desire should return.
 You may have gentle sexual intercourse when your platelet count is above 50,000 without the need for transfusions.
-Please discuss any questions with your transplant doctor.
-Your partner may also have questions.
+Discuss any questions with your transplant doctor.
+Your partner may also have guestions.

 Remember that your body is still adjusting to the effects of treatment.
 Practice good hygiene before and after sexual activities.
-Use proper lubrication during sexual intercourse to avoid irritation and possible bleeding or infection; a water-soluble, nonirritating lubricant can help.
+Use proper lubrication during sexual intercourse to avoid irritation and possible bleeding or infection - a water-soluble, nonirritating lubricant can help.
 Urinate after intercourse to prevent urinary tract infections.

 Although women may go into early menopause after transplant, that doesn't always happen and shouldn't be counted on for birth control.
 Safe sex practices, including condom use, are always encouraged to prevent sexually transmitted diseases.
-Speak to your physician about contraceptive options, pregnancy concerns or any other questions you may have.
+Speak to your doctor about contraceptive options, pregnancy concerns or any other questions you may have.